Art and Design

 At Greenfields we aim to provide a broad balanced and progressive Arts curriculum which is integrated into other areas of the curriculum through our Enquiry themes.
 The school’s aim is to enable each child to reach their full potential in Art, through investigating and making, research and the development of skills and through the evaluation of their own artwork and that made by others.

 To achieve that aim the school plans a range of activities in art which provide opportunities for pupils to:

 - Record responses to experience and imagination and to observations of the natural and made environment

 - Gather resources and materials, using them to stimulate and develop ideas

 - Explore and use two and three dimensional media, working on a variety of scales

 - Review and modify their work as it progresses

 - Develop understanding of the work of artists, craftspeople and designers from a range of times and cultures and apply this to their work

 - Respond to and evaluate art, craft and design, including their own and the work of others.

-As a school that previously held Gold Artsmark status and with our current strengths, with regard to the provision of the arts and culture within our school and that which we are currently implementing, we feel confident that we will able to make a positive contribution to the other schools on the Artsmark journey and regain the Gold Award under the new scheme.
-We will be sharing practises between like-minded schools within the region so that we can be inspired, learn from each other, further improve our practise and make a positive contribution to the Arts within all of the schools participating.
+We have recently been awards the Artsmark gold award and we will be sharing practices between like-minded schools within the region so that we can be inspired, learn from each other, further improve our practice and make a positive contribution to the Arts within all of the schools participating.
 By working alongside the partner schools and utilising the external expertise on offer form Culture Bridge North East, North Tyneside Learning Trust (music and art hub), local museums and galleries, other local arts and culture provider’s schools etc. we will all be able to make a positive impact on the already vibrant culture of the North East.